enterprise-learning-strategy

 You should assess each of the identified learning needs on factors such as the following:

-• Organisational impact: Does the identified employee learning need contribute to your organisation’s short- and long-term goals?
+• Organizational impact: Does the identified employee learning need contribute to your organization’s short- and long-term goals?

 • Cost of training: What is the estimated cost for the company to address this skill gap?
 How much will developing the learning content that will have the greatest impact cost?

-• Potential ROI: Return on investment is essential for getting stakeholder buy-in and balancing the training cost with the organisation's benefit.
+• Potential ROI: Return on investment is essential for getting stakeholder buy-in and balancing the training cost with the organization's benefit.
 You can use our free calculator to help measure your training ROI.

-• Compulsory compliance requirements: Does the gap identified relate to your organisation's regulations, policies, or compliance with laws?
+• Compulsory compliance requirements: Does the gap identified relate to your organization's regulations, policies, or compliance with laws?

-Next, you need to ensure you don’t overlap your time and investment with any existing resources your organisation has already developed.
+Next, you need to ensure your time and investment don't overlap with any existing resources your organization has already developed.

 There may be additional resources that you can build on to deploy your learning strategy at a whole enterprise level.
 Does one department have an instructional asset, such as a webinar, that can be adapted, evolved, or incorporated into your training needs?
 If so, great.
 You could save time and money by incorporating it into your strategy.